|Scheduled passenger traffic 2013|

-The average length of stay of visitors was 5.1 nights in 2012, whilst the average for residents travelling off-Island was 7.9 nights.
+The average length of stay of visitors (excluding day visitors) was an estimated 5.1 nights in 2013, whilst the average for residents travelling off-Island (again excluding those returning the same day) was 7 nights.

-Expenditure on trips made by visitors to the Island in 2012 was just over £103 million.
-On average, visitors spent around £351 per visit.
+Estimated expenditure on trips to the Island made by visitors in 2013 was almost £107 million.
+On average, visitors spent around £367 per visit.

 All enquiries to: